roomylot60/roomylot60.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I got a bachelor’s degree at Computer Engineering in UOS.
-After graduation, I learned Data Science in Multi-Campus to be a Data Analyst.
-I produced recommender systems and chatBOT with NLP.
+After graduation, I learned Data Science in Multi-Campus Education Center to be a Data Analyst.
+I produced recommend systems as a team project.
+After end up class, I'm studying Machine Learning and Deep Learning to make some NLP models and chatBOT.

+I've recently been going to the gym during my leisure time to do weight training.
+I started this routine cause of the importance of health in life, I found satisfaction in progressively increasing the weights.
+Weight training at the gym can offer numerous benefits to both physical and mental well-being.
+Consistent exercise not only strengthens the muscles and improves endurance but also has positive effects on stress relief and boosts self-confidence.
+The decision to increase the weight in my training regimen likely reflects the results of consistent effort, signifying an improvement in my physical capabilities.
+This sense of accomplishment contributes to a positive outlook on self-improvement.

-When I spend some time for myself, I usually go to gym for weight training nowadays.
-I desire to improve myself and keep learning something as long as I can as I believe eagerness to learn makes life energy.
+I desire to improve myself and keep learning something as long as I can because I believe eagerness to learn makes life more energetic.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.